microsoft/bedrock-cli/guides/project-service-management-guide.md

 ```

 In this example, variables `FOO` and `BAR` exist in the variable group
-`fabrikam-vg`, and will be passed in as arguments in the Dockerfile.
+`fabrikam-vg`, and will be passed in as build arguments for the Dockerfile.

 #### Creating a Service Revision